lux-g/react-blog/README.md

 blog made using React
-- used useState useEffect hooks
+- used useState and useEffect hooks
 - used styled components and ThemeProvider for dark mode
 - used props for blog posts
+- used react-router to handle routes for pages